UHDanke/gd_docs/triggers/follows.md

 ## Target Control ID

 If Target Control ID is selected, Target GID references the Control ID of one or more Advanced Follow instances.
-Edit Advanced Follow acts on all Target GIDs of the referenced instances.
+Edit Advanced Follow acts on all targets that have at least one of the Advanced Follows' Target GIDs.

 ## Remapping